Get backlinks from our recommended provider

 • Strong search traffic: Not all marketing funnels are created equal.
 Organic search is one of the hardest (and slowest) traffic streams to disrupt.
 Having a solid search presence can be a moat against competitors.

-• A large (and active) email list: An email list is an audience and can become a business unto itself.
-Growing an engaged email list requires a lot of effort.
-It’s tough for others to copy.
+• A large (and active) email list: An email list is an audience that can become a business.
+Growing an engaged email list requires a lot of effort, and it’s tough for others to copy.

 • Trademarks, patents, and intellectual property: Do you own the secret formula?
 Or a secret algorithm?
 Various patents and intellectual property can differentiate your business through exclusive technology or knowledge only you have.